larseggert/bcp45bis/draft-eggert-bcp45bis.md

 postings by an individual and whether particular postings are an aberration or typical.
 Complaints regarding their decisions should be referred to the IAB.

+# SAA Considerations for discussion

+The Sergeant-at-arms (SAA) team received some suggestions for a possible update to RFC3005.
+They are listed for further discussion:

+- IETF chair should not appoint an SAA from I* leadership

+- IETF chair should be divorced from the SAA team

+- IAB power to reverse SAA action needs be listed explicitly

 # IANA Considerations

 This document does not request any IANA actions.